-The Environmentally Sensitive Areas are comprised of four larger, relatively undisturbed wetlands with potential impacts summarized in Table 6.
-Wetlands 1, 2, and 3 form the Shepard Slough complex and provide a host of valuable ecosystem functions such as:
+The potential Environmentally Sensitive Areas within the Project Area are comprised of five larger, somewhat undisturbed wetlands with potential impacts summarized in Table 6.

+Wetland 1 in the eastern part of the Project Area is the largest relatively undisturbed wetland.
+It is expected provide a host of valuable ecosystem functions such as: